TodePond/DreamBerd/README.md

 ## Comments

-Classic C comments (deprecated) are using 2 slashes, everything on the right of them is treated as a comment.
+Classic WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite comments (deprecated) are using 2 slashes, everything on the right of them is treated as a comment.
 They can be used for adding comments to the end of lines.

 ```java